myheritage/mcollective-plugin-packages/README.md

 3. Handle multiple packages in one operation.
 4. Respond with a list of packages and their exact version/revision installed.
 5. Re-try operations when they fail.
-6. Include "yum clean expire-cache"
+6. Include "yum clean expire-cache" / "apt-get update"

-I run CentOS 5 and Scientific Linux 6.1, so thats what it is tested with.
-I include ~20 rspec tests for both agent and application.
+This agent was originally written with CentOS 5 and Scientific Linux 6.1 in mind.
+It includes ~20 rspec tests for both agent and application.

 # Example usage